thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 After all three components functioned correctly individually, they were integrated in a way like seen in Figure (*PROVIDE LINK FOR PICTURE*).

 More specifically, different platforms were used to control each section of the project.
 The gripper is controlled using MATLAB, the arm is controlled using python, and computer vision processing is done in C++.
-The high-level code which combines all three is written in python, allowing each section to communicate using ROS topics.
-An example of this inter-platform communication is displayed in Fgure (*PROVIDE LINK FOR PICTURE*).\\
+The high-level code which combines all three is written in Python, allowing each section to communicate using ROS topics.
+An example of this inter-platform communication is displayed in Figure (*PROVIDE LINK FOR PICTURE*).\\

 ## Gripper Control